tdrcavallini/knowledge-base-chrome-extension/README.md

 - Search articles by keyword in title, description, or code
 - View article details including title, description, and code (if applicable)
 - Copy code snippet to clipboard with a single click
+- Add new articles with a title, description, and optional code snippet

 ### Getting Started